Understanding VergeCloud’s DDoS Challenge Modes

 • Related Articles

-DDoS Protection on VergeCloud VergeCloud’s DDoS protection ensures that your website remains secure from malicious traffic while maintaining a seamless experience for legitimate users.
-With advanced filtering at multiple layers, customizable options, ...
+Overview VergeCloud’s DDoS protection ensures that your website remains secure from malicious or abusive traffic while maintaining a seamless, interruption-free experience for legitimate users.
+Using multi-layer filtering, intelligent traffic ...

 • How to Whitelist VergeCloud’s IP Addresses in Your Firewall

-Why You Need Whitelist VergeCloud’s IP Addresses in Your Firewall To ensure smooth and uninterrupted communication between VergeCloud’s edge servers and your main host server, it's crucial to whitelist VergeCloud’s IP addresses in your firewall ...
+Overview To ensure seamless communication between VergeCloud’s edge servers and your origin or main server, it is essential to whitelist VergeCloud’s IP addresses in your firewall configuration.
+Without whitelisting, your firewall may block ...

 • Steps to Activate Cloud Icon for VergeCloud